adrz/movie-posters-convnet/README.md

 # Overview

 Unsupervised clustering of movie posters with features extracted from Convolutional Neural Network.
 Visualization using d3js.

+This project is divided into 3 main scripts:
+* get-posters.py
+** retrieve the posters from impawards.com.
+** create a thumbnail for each posters for the visualization.

 # Setup

 ## Requirements